Tundesamson26/Tundesamson26/README.md

 <h4>
 I work as a full time software engineer in a fintech company!
 I'm passionate about learning and teaching programming majorly React.js for the moment.
 I'm an expert in HTML, CSS, JavaScript and MERN stack with years of experience.
-I worked a bit with PHP, MySQL, and Web3.js.<br>
+I worked with PHP, MySQL, Solidity and Web3.js.<br>
-My current focus is Web development and database management currently but the dream is to be into Developer Advocate.<br> I'm strongly interested in mentoring and teaching people in the tech industry.
+My current focus is Web development and blockchain development currently but the dream is to be into Developer Advocate.<br> I'm strongly interested in mentoring and teaching people in the tech industry.
 </h4>